nickhuber/website/content/blog/project-management-history.rst

 At the beginning scrum seemed great.
 We could just plan a bit ahead of where we were and hopefully spend less time planning months of features all in one go.
 The business didn't quite let us adhere to it perfectly though.
-At this point in time at Multapplied Networks, the software development team was also the technical support team.
+At this point in time, the software development team was also the technical support team.
 This made the number of hours the development team could spend every scrum period (we did 2 weeks) very variable, which conflicts with some of the core concepts of scrum of getting very predictable work loads.

 .. class:: aside